Janeese Lewis George declares victory in D.C.'s mayoral primary

 Lewis George will face candidates from other parties in the November general election, though the Democratic nominee has historically always been the city’s next mayor.
 If she’s sworn in, a special election will be held to fill her Ward 4 seat.

-Lewis George’s campaign had significant momentum and energy going into the last days of the race, but she also had to navigate last-minute controversy.
+Lewis George’s campaign had significant momentum and energy going into the final days of the race, but she also had to navigate last-minute controversy.
 The Office of Campaign Finance released a report four days before the primary, fining her campaign $16,000 following an investigation into collaboration with labor unions.
 The campaign pledged to appeal the order, which it described as “reckless” and “a last-ditch effort to derail a campaign.”

 Other candidates in the race included former councilmember Vincent Orange and several first-timers.
 Despite the addition of ranked choice voting, though, none got more than 3% of the vote in the first round of voting.